williamsonlab/Davis_Tan_2016/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

+These tools are provided as is and are not supported.
+Users should feel free to modify and adopt as they see fit.

 Tools included in this repository include:
 *cryo_occ
 **A set of scripts used to calculate protein and rRNA helix occupancy in density maps